Discworld (world): Counterweight Continent

 The Empire was founded thousands of years ago by the Emperor One Sun Mirror.
 Until fairly recently, it was ruled by a number of constantly fighting and somewhat psychotic noble families (the Hongs, the Sungs, the Fangs, the Tangs and the McSweeneys), all jockeying to be emperor.
 They viewed politics as similar to chess; the goal was to put one's opponent in an untenable position, and the best way to do that was to take as many opposing pieces as possible through the sacrifice of pawns.

-As in feudal Japan (and later imperial Japan), the Emperor was seen as a god, and could do anything he liked.
+As in feudal Japan (and later the Empire of Japan), the Emperor was seen as a god, and could do anything he liked.
 Given how nastily inventive a noble had to be to get to this point, this was not a good thing.
 In The Colour of Magic and Mort, the Emperor was an idealistic young boy; however, by Interesting Times, he had been supplanted by an elderly man who was quite insane (and who is said to have killed his nephew for the throne).
 During Interesting Times, Cohen the Barbarian was declared Emperor, and started changing the system into one a no-nonsense barbarian could feel comfortable with.
 It was felt by many of the peasantry that he was the "preincarnation" of One Sun Mirror, because Agateans believe in a form of backward reincarnation in which the soul's next life takes place chronologically earlier than its previous life.
 Since the events of The Last Hero, it can be presumed Cohen is no longer Emperor.
 Details of his replacement are unknown, although it is implied that most of the duties of governance had already been assumed by his Grand Vizier Twoflower by the time of his intended-to-be death.
-In the companion book The Compleat Discworld Atlas, the Empire has been supplanted by the People's Beneficient Republic of Agatea, led by the Chairman of the Central Committee of the People's Revolution Madame Butterfly (possibly Twoflower's daughter and the former leader of the revolutionary Red Army).
+In the companion book The Compleat Discworld Atlas, the Empire has been supplanted by the People's Beneficent Republic of Agatea, led by the Chairman of the Central Committee of the People's Revolution Madame Butterfly (possibly Twoflower's daughter and the former leader of the revolutionary Red Army).

 Bhangbhangduc is a subject island of the Agatean Empire.

 The island fulfills the role of Borneo, in that it is large, covered in jungle, and home to the orangutan.
 It is also the site of the death of explorer Sir Roderick Purdeigh, after he yelled at a "native" and jabbed him with his walking stick in an attempt to make him stand up straight and say something other than "ook".
 Bhangbhangduc's unusual flora includes the sledgehammer plant, one of the Disc's carnivorous plants.

 It appears unusual in the economics of the disc in that Bhangbhangduc uses the Silver Standard to base its money.
 This is unpopular in other areas who use gold (which does not tarnish).

 Bhangbhangduc has its own distinct ethnic cuisine, encountered via Feeney Upshot's grandparents in Snuff.
 Examples include: